How to Visit Sistelo and hike the Ecovia do Vez

 Our suggestion is to park your car in Arcos de Valdevez and take a taxi to Sistelo.
 From there you hike your way back.
 You can “easily” do Sistelo-Arcos de Valdevez (part 2 and 3) in one day.
 If you are still up to do part 1, you can do it the next day.

-Finally, if you don’t want to hike that much, and only want to do 3 or 4 km, there’s a circular path in Sistelo, of about 2 km.
+Finally, if you don’t want to hike that much and only want to do 3 or 4 km, there’s a circular path in Sistelo of about 2 km.
 It descends on the left margin of Vez, then you cross into the Ecovia and return through it.
-It’s nice, but it’s only really a sample of what you may experience doing the trail.
+It’s nice, but it’s only really a sample of what you may experience on the trail.

 How much does it cost to hike Ecovia do Vez?

 Ecovia is free of charge.
-There’s no ticket or entry free.
+There’s no ticket or entry fee.

 How difficult is it to hike the Ecovia do Vez?

-Stage 1 and 2 are pretty flat and easy to hike.
+Stages 1 and 2 are pretty flat and easy to hike.
 The only difficulty is the distance.
 Stage 3 is a little harder, but nothing extraordinary.
-And, if you do it from Sistelo, it’s a descend so it’s pretty easy!
+And if you do it from Sistelo, it’s a descent, so it’s pretty easy!

-However, if you try to do it all in one day, we are talking about 32.5km.
-That a lot!
-Unless you are used to hiking such distances, it can be pretty hard.
+However, if you try to do it all in one day, you will cover 32.5km.
+That’s a lot!
+It can be pretty hard unless you are used to hiking such distances.

 How long does it take to do Ecovia do Vez?

 We never actually did the full Ecovia.
-We did sections 2 and 3 completely and only a part of section 1.
-We took about 3 hours doing section 3 and 2h30 doing section 2.
-We did stop a lot of times to take photos and 2 times to rest and eat.
-It’s possible to do it a bit quicker, but what’s the point of rushing it… right?
+We completed sections 2 and 3, and only a part of section 1.
+We took about 3 hours to do section 3 and 2h30 to do section 2.
+We stopped a lot of times to take photos and 2 times to rest and eat.
+It’s possible to do it a bit quicker, but what’s the point of rushing it?

 Is the trail family-friendly?